The 3 most commonly abused types of prescription drugs are:

 Mental health disorders that are frequently associated with addiction may interfere with a person’s ability to successfully recover.
 However, staff at detox facilities can help identify separate mental disorders and connect patients with resources to treat them, increasing the odds they will be successful in beating their addiction.

 Treatment for addiction to any of the commonly abused prescription medications generally involves similar core components like therapy and counseling; however, specifics may change according to the specific drug of abuse.
 For example:

 Drug rehabilitation programs can last between 4 weeks and a year, depending on the type of program selected.
 There are residential/inpatient as well as outpatient options available.
 Sober living facilities can provide long-term support and provide a drug-free living environment.
 After completing treatment programs, many people in recovery from addiction find participation in peer-support groups helpful for long-term abstinence, including 12-step groups and secular programs like SMART recovery.

 Prescription drug addiction is a dangerous condition that can be nearly impossible to overcome alone.
 It is the cause of extensive morbidity and mortality for huge numbers of people, many of whom began filling these now-abused prescriptions for therapeutic use.
 Regardless of the particular medication or circumstances involved, there is help available if you or a loved one is struggling with addiction to prescription drugs.
-Call 1-888-509-8965 to speak to someone about treatment today.
+Call 1-888-509-8965 Who Answers? to speak to someone about treatment today.